Peer Mentorship Program

 We’ve been in your shoes and we want to tell you everything we’ve learned since then.
 The program helps you with Mason curriculum, interview skills, career advice, technical interviews, and much more.

-• Strong Interest to Learn from older peers
+• Strong interest to learn from experienced peers

 If you have additional questions about qualifications, please feel free to contact any of the program coordinators in the team section.
 We are more than happy to answer any questions you may have.